canzden/dringai-case/README.md

 # dringai-case

-This repo contains simple real time voice assistant controlled by SPACE/ESC and designed for conversational interactions which are ideal for customer service and support.
+This repo contains a simple real time voice assistant controlled with SPACE/ESC keys and designed for conversational interactions which are ideal for customer service and support.

 ## What could be done better?
-- Latency is huge, the data should flow through the streams reduce latency
+- Latency is huge, the data should flow through the streams to reduce latency
 - More robust error handling, maybe custom exceptions
 - Smarter assistant/llm logic

 ---

 ## Installation & Usage
 I'm not gonna include installation & usage with Docker, because I was unable to test it since I'm not on Linux and do not really had the time to create a VM.
 The image is building though.